1st Quebec Legislature: Party standings

 Following the election, the Chauveau government appointed twenty-four individuals to the Legislative Council.
 The result was a Council with a strong Conservative majority.

 Members during the First Legislature

 The Speaker of the Legislative Council is indicated by small caps.
 Cabinet members are indicated by italics.

 Qualifications of the Legislative Councillors

-Sixteen of the individuals appointed had previously been involved in the government of the Province of Canada, sitting in either the Legislative Assembly or the Legislative Council: Beaudry, Beaubien, Proulx, Dostaler, Le Boutillier, Bryson, Thibaudeau, Panet, Boucher de Boucherville, Archambeault, Prud'homme, Armstrong, Ross, Gingras, Ferrier and Hale.
+Fifteen of the individuals appointed had previously been involved in the government of the Province of Canada, sitting in either the Legislative Assembly or the Legislative Council: Beaubien, Proulx, Dostaler, Le Boutillier, Bryson, Thibaudeau, Panet, Boucher de Boucherville, Archambeault, Prud'homme, Armstrong, Ross, Gingras, Ferrier and Hale.

-Nine of the individuals had been involved in municipal politics, including former mayors of Montreal: Beaudry, Wood, Rodier, Starnes, Bryson, Lemaire, Archambeault, McGreevy, and Ferrier.
+Nine of the individuals had been involved in municipal politics: Beaudry, Rodier, and Starnes had all been mayors of Montreal (and Beaudry would continue to be); Wood, Bryson, Lemaire, Archambeault, McGreevy, and Ferrier were all involved in other municipalities.

 Five of the individuals were involved in business or their seigneuries: Dionne, Thibaudeau, Chaussegros de Léry, Fraser de Berry and McGreevy.

 First Quebec Ministry: Chauveau Cabinet, 1867-1873

 The first Cabinet for Quebec consisted of Premier Chauveau and six other Cabinet ministers.
 Chauveau and four of the ministers were Members of the Legislative Assembly, while two were Members of the Legislative Council.
 Chauveau held other ministries, in addition to being premier.